 Working hours typically include regular unsocial hours.
 Shift work is common, starting early to cover regional news on breakfast radio and television shows or working mid-morning until late evening for afternoon and evening bulletins.
 Weekend work is often required and most broadcasters do not take public holidays.

 On-air presenters are less likely to go out on location to cover stories and their working hours may be more predictable.

 What to expect

 - The media can be an uncertain industry in terms of job security, and people are often employed on short-term contracts.
-Many broadcast journalists work as freelancers and may have to relocate or travel according to the availability of work.
+Many broadcast journalists are freelance, and may have to relocate or travel according to the availability of work.

 - Diversity in the media is still an issue.
 Initiatives such as BBC Extend, Creative Diversity Network, Journalism Diversity Fund and the George Viner Memorial Fund are working to address this imbalance.

 - Job opportunities can be found across the UK.
 Work for network stations tend to be in London or regionally based.
 There are usually more opportunities at local level, through regional stations.
 Digital Audio Broadcasting (DAB) and online media have opened up many new opportunities across radio and television.

 - The work can be stressful; broadcast journalists always work to strict deadlines and need to react as and when a story breaks.
 The work sometimes involves interacting with people at moments of crisis or tragedy, which can be emotionally challenging.